Free 1 min read

 Five Books features in-depth author interviews recommending five books on a theme.
 You can read more interviews on the site, or sign up for the newsletter.

-The Best Books on Austria
+The Best Books on Hinduism

 Want more to read?
 The full Browser sends five outstanding articles, a video and a podcast daily, to keep you fascinated for longer.